 - BYO food and drink for a picnic is permitted

 The Trevena Glen Farm is available for bookings six days a week and is closed on Sundays.
 Please note the farm is not open to the public for drop-in visits.
 Bookings are essential so the farm can ensure the animals are on hand rather than out in the paddocks and that they have sufficient staff onsite.
+Public tours operate on Saturdays through school terms and Monday to Saturday on school holidays.

 Accessibility and Safety